 Below is a list of technical data reports and resources about water quality and our watersheds produced by many of our agency partners.
-A brief description of each report is given, but you may also download the report by clicking on the link at right.
+A brief description of each report is given, but you may also download the report by clicking on the link.

-MO Department of Conservation Table Rock Lake Fish Habitat report
+MO Department of Conservation Table Rock Lake Fish Habitat report2014

 The United States has lost 20 percent of its fish and aquatic populations and nearly 40 percent of the nation’s native fish species are in decline (Moyle 1992).
 Habitat loss and degradation is the primary factor contributing to this decline.
 In 2006, the National Fish and Wildlife Foundation (NFWF) joined federal and state agencies, conservation and angling organizations, and Bass Pro Shops (BPS) to establish the National Fish Habitat Action Plan (NFHAP) to help reverse this decline.
 See more in report…

 Stone County Health Department Environmental Services Division monitors several swimming areas of the James River for the presence of Escherichia coil (E. coli) bacteria.
 These organisms are found in the fecal waste of humans and animals.
 According to the EPA E. coli is the most reliable indicator organism to determine the bacteriological contamination of surface water.
 When high concentrations of E. coli are found in the water this indicates there is fecal matter in the water.
 The EPA recommended recreational water quality standard for full body contact swimming for E. coli is 235 organisms per 100 ml for any single sample.